xetch-mirror/Zythos/README.md

   `int 0x80` syscall dispatch, ELF32 loader
 - **BCC** — a minimal, purpose-built C compiler/interpreter (inspired by `c4`)
-- **Own toolchain** — an in-progress `binutils` suite: a freestanding assembler with a custom object format, and a linker based on `mold`
+- **Own toolchain** — an in-progress `binutils` suite: a freestanding assembler with a custom object format, and a linker based on `tiny-link`
 - **zlibc** — a custom C library with multi-arch raw syscall wrappers
 - **Userland** — a non-Unix shell (`zsh`), a minimal `nolibc`-based shell, and coreutils (including `ls`, built directly against FAT32 structures)